 According to Elasmar, you should remember to replace your blender every three months, “just like your toothbrush or mascara.”

 Unlock Tour Beautyblender's Secret Uses

 You can use your Beautyblender to apply eye shadow.
 “Create an easy, pulled-together, monochromatic look using the Micro Mini.
-Grab your favourite three-in-one cream product, like Stila Convertible Color (£16) or Nars The Multiple (£29), and use the rounded end of a damp Micro Mini to apply a sheer layer of colour to your eyelids.
-Concentrate on placing product close to the lash line, and then use the side of your blender to diffuse the colour towards the crease,” advises Elasmar.
+Grab your favorite three-in-one cream product, like Stila Convertible Color (£16) or Nars The Multiple (£29), and use the rounded end of a damp Micro Mini to apply a sheer layer of color to your eyelids.
+Concentrate on placing product close to the lash line, and then use the side of your blender to diffuse the color towards the crease,” advises Elasmar.
 “Then use the rounded end of the Micro Mini to apply the product to the apples of your cheeks.

-Finish the look by using the pointed end to add a wash of colour to your lips.
+Finish the look by using the pointed end to add a wash of color to your lips.
 Instant, easy glam on the go,” she says.

 “You can also use a Beautyblender with matte shadow to touch up roots if you’re in a bind,” she continues.
 “You can also use a clean damp Beautyblender to erase those annoying deodorant marks from clothing.”

 Perhaps it’s time you stocked up.